MatteoMucciconi/MatteoMucciconi.github.io/research.markdown

     <a href="https://arxiv.org/abs/2502.00478" target="_blank">arXiv preprint</a>
   </p>
   <div class="paper-abstract">
-    <p>The inhomogeneous spin q-Whittaker polynomials are a family of symmetric polynomials which generalize the Macdonald polynomials at t=0.
+    <p>The inhomogeneous spin $q$-Whittaker polynomials are a family of symmetric polynomials which generalize the Macdonald polynomials at $t=0$.
 In this paper we prove that they are orthogonal with respect to a variant of the Sklyanin measure on the n dimensional torus and as a result they form a basis of the space of symmetric polynomials in n variables.
 Instrumental to the proof are inhomogeneous eigenrelations, which partially generalize those of Macdonald polynomials.
-We also consider several special cases of the inhomogeneous spin q-Whittaker polynomials, which include variants of symmetric Grothendieck polynomials or spin Whittaker functions.</p>
+We also consider several special cases of the inhomogeneous spin $q$-Whittaker polynomials, which include variants of symmetric Grothendieck polynomials or spin Whittaker functions.</p>
   </div>
 </div>